How can I make a program reading stdin run in the background on Linux?

 Note that when running a program in the background, it won't accept further input from the terminal.
 Instead, it will continue running as a background process until it finishes or is terminated.

-by gabrielle.kub , a month ago
+by gabrielle.kub , 7 months ago

 @emilia_hackett